elixir-error-tracker/error-tracker/guides/Getting Started.md

 However, we provideo some detailed Telemetry events that you may use to implement your own notifications following your custom rules and notification channels.

 If you want to take a look at the events you can attach to, take a look at `ErrorTracker.Telemetry` module documentation.

+## Pruning resolved errors

+By default errors are kept in the database indefinitely.
+This is not ideal for production environments where you may want to prune old errors that have been resolved.

+The `ErrorTracker.Plugins.Pruner` module provides automatic pruning functionality with a configurable interval and error age.